TianQi-777/Eigen_MatrixSolution_QR_Cholesky/README.md

 Download and install instructions can be found at: http://eigen.tuxfamily.org.

 **C++11 or C++0x Compiler**
-We use the some functionalities of C++11.
+Use the some functionalities of C++11.

 ## Build and Run
 ```